lgkvidfar/part.5_bloglist-frontend/bloglist-frontend/README.md

 recent: app is reduxed and bootstrapped
 missing: app doesn't keep state after refresh.... also navigation post-action is not implemented (log in, add blog, add comment), also verification for post-handling and error handling  in redux is shite

+update 4:
+recent: bootstrapped some more and some simple css for practice
+missing: redux state lost efter refresh, verificationf or post handling and error handling inredxu. but I will leave this for now.